 Finally, you will usually be required to obtain the OSHA Construction certificate before you will be able to work on a building site.
 OSHA is the national body for health and safety, and they have a lot of qualifications that help protect construction workers from injury and risk when they are on site.

-Additionally, the OSHA construction certificate advises the individual on what the protocol is if something were to go wrong.
-So it tells construction workers how to make a complaint if safety protocols are broken, and all the safety protocols that could potentially be broken.
+Additionally, the OSHA construction certificate advises the individual on the protocol if something were to go wrong.
+So it tells construction workers how to make a complaint if safety protocols are broken and all the safety protocols that could potentially be broken.

-The length of this course varies from 30 minutes to 10 hours depending on the level of experience that you have, and the course that you want to do.
+The length of this course varies from 30 minutes to 10 hours depending on your level of experience and the course you want to do.
 But, most construction companies will require their employees to obtain this certification before they can start working.

 How long does it take to become a construction worker?

-Unlike some jobs, there are lots of different routes that you can go down to become a construction worker.
-All of these routes take a different length of time and will be better suited to different individuals depending on the type of construction work that they want to go into.
+Unlike some jobs, you can go down many different routes to become a construction worker.
+All of these routes take a different length of time and will be better suited to different individuals depending on the type of construction work they want.

-Most commonly, there isn’t a length of time for training before you can become a construction worker.
-In fact, a lot of employers will hire construction workers straight out of high school, so as soon as you obtain your high school diploma you can approach one of these employers.
+Most commonly, there isn’t a long time for training before you can become a construction worker.
+In fact, many employers will hire construction workers straight out of high school, so you can approach one of these employers as soon as you obtain your high school diploma.

 Alternatively, you can go through the apprenticeship route to becoming a construction worker.
 Usually, people will choose to go down the apprenticeship route if they want to specialize in a specific area of construction work.

-In short, there are lots of different qualifications and certifications that you are required to obtain if you want to work as a construction worker.
+In short, you are required to obtain many different qualifications and certifications if you want to work as a construction worker.
 However, most employers will pay for you to do these courses while employed by them or will point you in the right direction upon your interview.